1-10: For Loops

 7 The index variable in a for loop

-The true power of the for loops lies in the indexing variable, which is often named iNote: the indexing variable can be given any name – it’s just common to call it i.
+The true power of the for loops lies in the indexing variable, iNote: the indexing variable can be given any name – it’s just common to name it i.
 The indexing variable cycles through the sequence each time the for loop executes.
 This means the indexing variable can be used to modify the code every time the codeblock is executed.

 7.1 The index variable as a counter